kailasaneesh/VLSI-Design-Internship-SMEClabs/2-Combinational-Circuits/Full-Adder/README.md

 | 1 | 1 | 0 | 0 | 1 |
 | 1 | 1 | 1 | 1 | 1 |

-## Tools Used
+## Software Used

 - VHDL
 - ModelSim
-- IEEE `std_logic_1164`

-## What I Learned
+## Key Concepts

-- Designing a Full Adder using VHDL
+- Designing combinational logic circuits
-- Implementing arithmetic logic with XOR, AND, and OR gates
-- Understanding the concepts of Sum and Carry generation
+- Understanding binary addition with carry
-- Compiling and simulating VHDL designs in ModelSim
+- Simulating and verifying the design using ModelSim

----

-**Author:** Kailas Aneesh